AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Getting Started/agora_chat_quickstart_flutter.md

 In the user interface, perform the following operations to test the project:

 1. Sign up
 Fill in the username in the `Enter username` box and password in the `Enter password` box, and click **SIGN UP** to register an account.
-In this example, register two accounts `flutter01` and `flutter02` to enable sending and receiving messages.
+In this example, register two accounts, `flutter01` and `flutter02`, to enable sending and receiving messages.

 2. Log in
 After signing up the accounts, fill in the username in the `Enter username` box and password in the `Enter password` box, and click **SIGN IN** to log in to the app.
 In this example, log in as `flutter01`.

 3. Send a message
-Fill in the username of the receiver (`flutter02`) in the `Enter the username you want to send` box and type in the message ("hello") to send in the `Enter content` box, and click **SEND TEXT** to send the message.
+Fill in the username of the receiver (`flutter02`) in the `Enter the username you want to send` box, type in the message ("hello") to send in the `Enter content` box, and click **SEND TEXT** to send the message.

 4. Log out
 Click **SIGN OUT** to log out of the app.

 5. Receive the message
-After signing out as `flutter01`, log in as `flutter02` and receive the message "hello" sent in step 3.
+After signing out as `flutter01`, log in as `flutter02`, and receive the message "hello" sent in step 3.

 You can check the log to see all the operations from this example, as shown in the following figure: